cpknight/projects/README.md

 _Notes_:
 1. Reconnaissance projects are named after départements of France, and may correspond to any aspect of device design and prototyping component or development stage, eg: airframes, parachutes, hardware, software, or tactics.
 2. The `Vosges-Management` sub-project is to be consolidated, and includes `aws-iot-test`, [`Website-Reconnaissance-Services`](https://github.com/cpknight/Website-Reconnaissance-Services), and [`Paro`](https://github.com/cpknight/Paro) (user documentation).
-3. If you need access to a :lock: repo, contact [`@cpknight`](https://github.com/cpknight) with your Github username for access to the repository that you're collaborating on.
+3. If you need access to a :lock: repo, contact [`@cpknight`](https://github.com/cpknight) with your Github username for access to the repository that you're collaborating on. :open_book: Open repos should automatically let you fork or view/download whatever you need.
 4. Many of these repositories make use of [`Git Large File Storage`](https://git-lfs.github.com/), so please also enable that extension on your system.

 <!-- OLD INDEX: